 If you want to disable the slow Building font cache dialog displayed by VLC Media Player that shows every time a new font is installed, then there is a simple way to turn it off.
 You will just have to go to VLC’s Advanced Preferences [Tools > Preferences > All (radio button)], then navigate to Video > Subtitles / OSD and change the Text rendering module option from Automatic to Dummy font renderer.
+Then, we also disable the Enable sub-pictures checkbox.
 This will disable the annoying font cache building message that pops up and delays your experience when starting up VLC Media Player.

 The message says